Henry Samueli

-Samueli resides with his wife Susan in Newport Beach, California.
+Biography

-Education
+Early life and education

 Samueli's parents, Sala and Aron, were Polish-Jewish immigrants who survived the German Nazi occupation of Europe and arrived in the United States with almost nothing.
 Samueli stocked shelves in his family's Los Angeles liquor store and graduated from Bancroft Junior High School and Fairfax High School.
 Samueli became interested in electronics while building an AM/FM radio during a shop class at Bancroft.

-Samueli attended UCLA, where he received his bachelor's degree (1975), master's degree (1976), and Ph.D (1980), all in the field of electrical engineering.
+Samueli attended the University of California, Los Angeles, where he received his bachelor's degree (1975), master's degree (1976), and Ph.D (1980), all in the field of electrical engineering.
 His Ph.D. advisor was Alan N. Willson Jr. and his Ph.D. dissertation is titled "Nonperiodic forced overflow oscillations in digital filters."

 Broadcom origins

 In 1991, while still working as a professor at UCLA, Samueli co-founded Broadcom Corporation with one of his Ph.D. students, Henry Nicholas.
 Each invested $5,000 and initially worked out of Nicholas' Redondo Beach home.
-They rented their first office in 1992 in Westwood, Los Angeles near the UCLA campus and moved to Irvine, CA in 1995 at which time Samueli took a leave of absence from UCLA to be at Broadcom full-time.
+They rented their first office in 1992 in Westwood, Los Angeles, near the UCLA campus and moved to Irvine, CA in 1995 at which time Samueli took a leave of absence from UCLA to be at Broadcom full-time.
 Broadcom went public three years after that.
 Samueli still remains on leave from UCLA and he continues to be listed on the Electrical and Computer Engineering Department faculty roster.

 Anaheim Ducks ownership

 In 2003, the Samuelis purchased the management contract for the Arrowhead Pond of Anaheim sports and entertainment venue, creating Anaheim Arena Management, LLC, to oversee all operations of the arena, and in 2005 they purchased the Mighty Ducks of Anaheim National Hockey League (NHL) club, the arena's largest tenant, from the Walt Disney Company for $75 million.
 In 2006, the Samuelis announced the team's name change to the Anaheim Ducks and the arena's name change to Honda Center.
 In 2007 the Anaheim Ducks became the first California team ever to win the Stanley Cup championship.

-As of December 2016, Samueli serves on the executive committee of the NHL Board of Governors.
+As of December 2016, Samueli is on the executive committee of the NHL Board of Governors.

-In 2015 the Samuelis acquired ownership of the Ducks' American Hockey League affiliate, the Norfolk Admirals.
+In 2015, the Samuelis acquired ownership of the Ducks' American Hockey League affiliate, the Norfolk Admirals.
 They subsequently moved the franchise to San Diego as part of the AHL's western expansion that year and the team was re-branded as the fourth incarnation of the San Diego Gulls.

-In 2017 Forbes reported the Anaheim Ducks were worth $415 million.
+In 2017, Forbes reported the Anaheim Ducks were worth $415 million.